MPDADDY/capstone_project/README.md

 Install this project by:
-cloning it to your local machine. using the command: [git clone] and pasting the link you you copied from github
+cloning it to your local machine. using the command: [git clone] and pasting https://github.com/MPDADDY/capstone_project link.

 Example command: